brodycj/cordova-sqlite-evplus-legacy-attach-detach-free/README.md

 - This version will not work within a web worker (not properly supported by the Cordova framework).
 Version with support for web workers, along with the memory and iOS Unicode character fixes from this project (*does not yet support attached databases*) at: [litehelpers / Cordova-sqlite-evplus-legacy-workers-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-workers-free)
 - In-memory database `db=window.sqlitePlugin.openDatabase({name: ":memory:"})` is currently not supported.
 - The Android version cannot work with more than 100 open db files (due to the threading model used).
-- UNICODE `\u2028` (line separator) and `\u2029` (paragraph separator) characters are currently not supported and known to be broken on Android version due to JSON issue reported in [cordova/cordova-discuss#57](https://github.com/cordova/cordova-discuss/issues/57) (workaround fix for iOS in this version branch).
+- UNICODE `\u2028` (line separator) and `\u2029` (paragraph separator) characters are currently not supported and known to be broken on Android version due to JSON issue reported in [cordova/cordova-discuss#57](https://github.com/cordova/cordova-discuss/issues/57) (workaround fix for iOS/macOS in this version branch).
 There *may* be a similar issue with certain other UNICODE characters on Android (needs further investigation).
 - Blob type is not fully supported on Windows.
 SELECT BLOB in Base64 format is supported by [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) (permissive license terms) and [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (GPL or commercial license options).
 - Truncation in case of UNICODE `\u0000` (same as `\0`) character on Android (default Android-sqlite-connector database implementation) and Windows
 - Case-insensitive matching and other string manipulations on Unicode characters, which is provided by optional ICU integration in the sqlite source and working with recent versions of Android, is not supported for any target platforms.
-- iOS version uses a thread pool but with only one thread working at a time due to "synchronized" database access
+- iOS/macOS version uses a thread pool but with only one thread working at a time due to "synchronized" database access
 - Large query result can be slow, also due to JSON implementation
 - User-defined savepoints are not supported and not expected to be compatible with the transaction locking mechanism used by this plugin.
 In addition, the use of BEGIN/COMMIT/ROLLBACK statements is not supported.
 - Problems have been reported when using this plugin with Crosswalk (for Android).
 A couple of things you can try: